Differential/accounts-entry/README.md

 ### Signup codes

 We have added support for a signupCode in case you want to have a special code to handout to keep signups at a pace you want.
 This code is checked if you turn on the client and server side options listed below.
+You can use multiple passcodes by entering them as an array of strings.

 **The signup code is only checked for accounts-password logins, so know that OAuth logins will still allow people in.**